Something Wicked Comes To Westfield

 Bios from fatherwantsusdead.com.

 Episode Show Notes about The John List Murders

 The Deserted Village on the Watchung Reservation

 Patty List’s interest in the occult was a perfectly typical Robinson Age expression for a teenage girl growing up in the late 1960’s.
 Jessica and Rebecca state that Patty’s friends corroborate that she was practicing magick around the time of her death.
 And yet, her father confessed that he wanted her to die a good Christian before she was led to sin by poverty.
-Surely John was aware of his daughter’s dabbling in the occult?
-And yet that didn’t seem to factor in to his decision to kill her.
+Surely John List was aware of his daughter’s dabbling in the occult, and yet that didn’t seem to factor in to his decision to murder her.

 Very close to the site of the murder in Union County, NJ, there is a ghost town.
 After several failed attempts to make a settlement on the land, the area was dubbed the “Deserted Village” within the “Enchanted Forest.”
 The place is supposed to be suitably haunted.
 Rumors of witches and Satanists practicing rituals in the forest have been in the local lore since before these murders.
 According to Jessica and Rebecca, there’s no evidence that those practices had anything to do with Patty List.
 Still, she must have been aware of the rumors when she decided to become a practicing witch, if that’s indeed what she did.

 What is the Son of Sam Law?